RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Show hidden files and folders**

 If this option is disabled, hidden files and folders within the ROM directory tree are excluded from ES-DE.
-On Unix and macOS this means those starting with a dot, and on Windows it's those set as hidden by using an NTFS attribute.
+On Linux and macOS this means those starting with a dot, and on Windows it's those set as hidden by using an NTFS attribute.
 This setting is only intended for special situations and is not to be confused with the next option below which hides files based on metadata configuration within ES-DE.
 When changing this setting ES-DE will automatically reload.

 **Show hidden games**